RecordedFuture-ProfessionalServices/psengine/docs/modules/classic_alerts.md

 --8<-- "docs/examples/classic_alerts/example_2.py"
 ```

-#### Example 3: Fetch all the hits of an alert, and save the result as a JSON file
+#### Fetch all the hits of an alert, and save the result as a JSON file

 !!! tip